History of lesbianism: New Zealand

+In 1909, Percy Redwood, who had married a woman from Port Molyneaux, caused a scandal when she was found to be Amy Bock.
+Newspapers argued whether it was a sign of insanity or an inherent character flaw.

-Auckland, New Zealand is home to what is noted as the only museum in the world dedicated to Lesbian history, The Charlotte Museum.
-The museum aims to preserve collect and exhibit the histories, cultures and experiences of Lesbian Sapphic communities in New Zealand.
+Auckland, New Zealand is home to what is noted as the only museum in the world dedicated to lesbian history, The Charlotte Museum.
+The museum aims to preserve collect and exhibit the histories, cultures, and experiences of lesbian and sapphic communities in New Zealand.